Your task is to implement Prim's algorithm for undirected graphs,

 would not recompile and thoroughly test the implementation on a Linux

 a makefile which responds properly to the commands make,

-must proceed with no errors or warnings and it must
+must compile the prim executable no errors or warnings and it must

 The make test command should run your program through some test

 files of your choosing.
-The make clean command should remove
+The make valgrind command should run

 All code you hand in should be attributed to its author.
 Comment